Chianina

 The Chianina is an Italian breed of large white cattle.
 It was formerly principally a draught breed; it is now raised mainly for beef.
 It is the largest and one of the oldest cattle breeds in the world.
-The bistecca alla fiorentina is produced from its meat.
+The Florentine steak specialty bistecca alla fiorentina is made from its meat.

 History

 The Chianina is among the oldest breeds of cattle.
 It originates in the area of the Valdichiana, from which it takes its name, and the middle Tiber Valley.
 Chianina cattle have been raised in the Italian regions of Tuscany, Umbria and Lazio for at least 2200 years.
 Columella, writing about types of oxen in about 55 AD, says "Umbria vastos et albos ..."
 (VI.I.2), which in the first English translation is "Umbria has such as are huge, and of a white colour".
 Chianina oxen were the principal source of agricultural power in the area until displaced by the mechanisation of agriculture and the collapse of the mezzadria system in the years following the Second World War; they were in use in agriculture until at least 1970 and are still used in processions such as that of the Palio di Siena.